koding/kdlearn/guides/installing-gruntjs.md

 ## Getting started

-Before you can start the Memcache install process, you'll need to update all of the apt-get packages:
+Before you can start the GruntJS install process, you'll need to update all of the apt-get packages:

 ```
 sudo apt-get update